jsenv/core/packages/test/README.md

 node ./scripts/test.mjs
 ```

-:point_up: If the server is not started `executeTestPlan` will start it by importing "scripts/dev.mjs" (configured in `webServer.moduleUrl`).
+:point_up: You don't have to start the web server before executing tests, if not started `executeTestPlan` imports "scripts/dev.mjs" (configured by `webServer.moduleUrl`).

 ### 1.2.1 Executing on more browsers